Helsinki-NLP/HBMP/README.md

 **Install dependencies**

-The code has been tested with the following versions:
+The following dependencies are required (versions used in brackets):
+* Python (3.5.3)
 * Pytorch (0.3.1)
 * Numpy (1.14.3)
 * Torchtext (for preprocessing) (0.2.1)